rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 count("abba", charIsBorC)
 ```

 The first function (`numberOfChars`) can also be written using the new `count` function.
-For this we define a function that always returns true, no matter what character it is.
-Then we feed this function to 'count'.
+For this we define
+a function that always returns true, no matter what character it is.
+Then we feed this function to `count`.

 ```scala
 def allChars(c: Char): Boolean = true